OpenPhilology/phaidra/readme.md

 Install and configure Nginx with Uwsgi
 ---
-Phaedra runs on nginx as its web server.
+Phaidra runs on nginx as its web server.

 		$ sudo apt-get install nginx uwsgi uwsgi-plugin-python